Umar Gul: Twenty20 Internationals

 With injuries limiting Gul's test cricket participation, he made a distinct change to his bowling set-up, making a focus on bowling in the late overs of T20.
 He got his opportunity with the absence of Shoaib Akhtar and Abdul Razzaq in the 2007 ICC World Twenty20 held in South Africa.
 He bowled from the 13th over onwards and finished the tournament with 13 wickets, becoming the leading wicket taker ahead of Shahid Afridi and RP Singh.
-He was named in the 'Team of the Tournament' by Cricinfo for the 2007 T20I World Cup.

-For his performances in 2007, he was named in the World T20I XI by Cricinfo.

 In the 2009 ICC World Twenty20, he performed well, earning the mantle from at least one pundit of "the outstanding seam bowler of the World Twenty20".
 His five-wicket haul for just six runs, when Pakistan defeated New Zealand, won especial acclaim.
 The spell made him the first bowler in history to take a five wickets in a Twenty20 international, and he held the record of best T20 bowling figure until 8 August 2011, when surpassed by Ajantha Mendis (6/16).
 Mutterings were made about a possible correlation between ball tampering and the exorbitant amounts of reverse swing he was able to extract, but he denied them categorically: "whenever an Asian bowler performs and uses the reverse-swing, the Western cricketing countries raise the issue of ball-tampering against them."
-The spell was voted as the best T20I bowling performance of the year by ESPNCricinfo.
-He was named in the 'Team of the Tournament' by Cricinfo for the 2009 T20I World Cup.
+The spell was voted as the best T20I bowling performance of the year by ESPNcricinfo.
+He was named in the 'Team of the Tournament' by ESPNcricinfo for the 2009 T20I World Cup.

-His spell was of 4 for 8 against Australia at Dubai was also nominated to be one of the Best T20I Bowling Performance of the year by ESPNCricinfo.
+His spell was of 4 for 8 against Australia at Dubai was also nominated to be one of the Best T20I Bowling Performance of the year by ESPNcricinfo.

 He was also part of the Pakistan team that lifted the trophy at Lord's while also finishing as the leading wicket taker of the tournament for the second consecutive time.
 He gained a lot of wickets bowled, in particular with late reverse swinging yorkers, which dip late to slide under the bat and leave little room for batsmen to maneuver the ball.
 Consequently, he has also an excellent economy rate in this format of the game.

 Internationally, Gul has taken 47 wickets in 32 games at an average of 14.65.
 He is the second leading wicket-taker in Twenty20 Internationals behind teammate Shahid Afridi.